-In my last post, I mentioned that the biggest challenge of never giving up may be to grok what it means to never give up in the first place.
-As if on cue, my journey as Irondad took a turn that offers up an excellent case-in-point.
+In the last post, I mentioned that the biggest challenge of never giving up may be to grok what it means to never give up in the first place.
+As if on cue, my journey as an IRONDAD took a turn that offers up an excellent case-in-point.

-It started with my first marathon.
-I felt pretty good immediately afterward.
-Finishing in under 4 hours, I did what I had come to San Diego to do.
-After the adrenaline started wearing off, however, I noticed the outside of my left knee hurt.
-And when I put weight on my leg, it would occasionally fold as if it couldn’t hold my weight.
-By the time I got to the airport, I was hobbling so slowly that my friend had to push me through the terminal in a wheelchair to make our flight.
+It started with the marathon I mentioned.
+I felt pretty good immediately afterward, and, finishing in under 4 hours, I had done what I had come to San Diego intending to do.
+After the endorphins wore off, however, I noticed pain on the outside of my left knee.
+When I put weight on it, my leg would occasionally fold as if it couldn’t hold my weight.
+By the time I got to the airport, I was hobbling along so slowly that my friend Reisel had to push me through the terminal in a wheelchair so we wouldn’t miss our flight.

 The next day- a Monday- I felt good enough to go in to work, albeit on crutches.
-The day after that I felt even better; I dispensed with the crutches and got about with a slight limp.
+The day after that I felt even better; I chucked the crutches and got around with a slight limp.
 And on Wednesday I decided I could run through the limp to do my regular track workout.

-But after a few weeks, I noticed that my legs never really felt fresh anymore.
-Frustratingly, all my times were off by at least 30 sec/mile on my runs, and I felt like I just couldn’t keep up at the track.
-I asked some more experienced friends and coaches about it, and the first question they all asked me was how much time I took off after the marathon.
+But after a few weeks, I noticed that my legs never felt fresh anymore.
+All of my regular running paces were down by 30-60 sec/mile, and I felt like I just couldn’t keep up at the track.
+When I talked to some more experienced triathletes about it, the first question they asked me was how much time I took off after the marathon.

-So here’s the first takeaway from this post: apparently you’re supposed to take it easy after a big effort like a marathon.
-Maybe a few short jogs in the first week; certainly no intense interval workouts or running up and down ski slopes at Tough Mudder Tahoe the weekend after.
+So here’s the first takeaway from this post: apparently you’re supposed to take time off after a marathon.
+Maybe a few short jogs in the first week; no intense interval workouts and certainly no running up and down the slopes at Northstar the following weekend like I did.
 I really screwed the pooch on this one.

 First order of business was to see what damage I had done and fix it.
 I went to see a doctor who specializes in sports medicine.
-After taking my vital signs and listening to what happened and how I was feeling, he suggested I was in the early stages of overtraining and that easing off the training for a couple of weeks along with a little physical therapy should do the trick.
+After examining me, he said I was in the early stages of overtraining and that easing off the training for a couple of weeks along with a little physical therapy should do the trick.
 About the best prognosis I could expect, and it did indeed do the trick.

-But how do I continue to make progress without overtaxing my body?
-I knew I had made a rookie mistake; to decisively put Cozumel in the bank, I’d have to borrow or buy someone else’s expertise.
-So I hit up three of the most renowned triathlon coaches in the Bay Area.
+But how would I continue to make progress without making rookie mistakes that might cost me weeks of training time?
+I came to the conclusion that I’d have to borrow or buy someone else’s expertise, so I hit up three of the most renowned triathlon coaches in the Bay Area.
 And then I waited.

 And waited.
-And after a week of radio silence, I came to the conclusion that not only were these coaches uninterested in taking me as an athlete, but that no coach would ever consider having any part in a story that is so raw and personal.
+And after a week of radio silence, I came to another conclusion- that not only were these coaches uninterested in taking me on as an athlete, but that no coach would ever want any part in a story as raw as mine.
 It was a momentary crisis of faith that a friend- the same friend who wheeled me through the San Diego airport- helped me understand was inevitable in a journey that means so much to me.
-Fact is, I could do this with or without a coach, and her confidence that I had the determination to get it done either way made it so much easier to believe in myself.
-Second takeaway from this post: friends like this are few and far between, and you should keep them close and hold them dear.
+Fact is, I could do this with or without a coach, and her confidence that I had the determination to get it done either way made it that much easier to believe in myself.
+Second takeaway from this post: friends like this are few and far between.
+You should keep them close and hold them dear.

-As it turns out, a few days later my top choice for coach replied with some questions for me.
-After a day of volleying emails back and forth, I convinced him to take me.
-And, with that climactic exchange, my chances of finishing Cozumel went dramatically up- as did my training volume.
-This time- and with this coach’s guidance- it has been ratcheted up in a way that leaves me feeling fresh for the next long workout.
+As it turns out, a few days later my top pick replied with a few questions for me.
+After a day of volleying emails back and forth, I convinced him to coach me.
+And, with that deal done, my chances of finishing Cozumel went dramatically up- along with my training volume.
+This time- and with this coach’s guidance- it has been ratcheted up in a way that always seems to leave me good to go for the next workout.

-What this tl;dr post boils down to is that Never Give Up does not mean Never Let Go.
-In fact, letting go is an important part of never giving up.
-If you’ve chosen a worthy goal, you can and should turn your back to checkpoints that initially looked like they would keep you on track, yet have proven to lie on a dead end as you get a closer look at them.
-It is an exercise in course correction that will keep you from driving off the cliff as you travel toward that final destination.
-Put another way, the destination may look a lot like what you expected when you set out, but the journey is likely to constantly surprise you.
-That’s what keeps it interesting, after all.
+What this post boils down to is that Never Give Up does not mean Never Let Go.
+In fact, letting go is an important skill in the art of never giving up.
+If you’ve chosen a worthwhile goal, you can and should turn your back on checkpoints that initially looked like they would keep you on track yet lead to dead ends as you get a closer look at them.
+Put another way, the destination may or may not look like what you expected when you set out, but the journey will constantly surprise you.
+That’s what keeps it interesting.

 I realize that the let-go sounds like some sort of washed-up spiritual claptrap.
 That’s because it is.
 But I’ll save it for the next post; right now I’ve got a long workout to put in and only 6 hours of sunlight left.